klp/Interactive-Data-Vis-Sp2021/tutorial4_timeseries/NOTES.md

 ## Questions and comments
 1. I need to aggregate some of my data for this to work as a line graph.
 I'm thinking of doing a count of Borough (i.e. number of charges per borough), then have an x-axis equal to date or maybe month.
 Wondering if I should do the aggregation in d3.
+2. Is there a reason why we use single quotes when calling the axes attributes?